nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/javaFxTutorialPart2.md

 But how do we get the exact layout we want in the UI?
 JavaFX provides that functionality in the form of **layout panes** in `javafx.scene.layouts`.
 Each layout pane follows a _layout policy_ to decide how to arrange its children.
 For example, the `VBox` lays out its children in a single vertical column and its counterpart, the `HBox` lays out its children in a single horizontal row.

-:bulb: A comprehensive list of layouts and how they behave is available here from the [official documentation](https://openjfx.io/javadoc/11/javafx.graphics/javafx/scene/layout/package-summary.html).
+:bulb: A comprehensive dukeobjects of layouts and how they behave is available here from the [official documentation](https://openjfx.io/javadoc/11/javafx.graphics/javafx/scene/layout/package-summary.html).

 One way to obtain the layout in the mockup is as follows.